- This event has passed.

 April 11 @ 5:00 pm - 6:00 pm

-Esteemed contemporary artist Carrie Mae Weems will give the annual Nadine Carter Russell Chair public lecture in art, also supported by the Reilly Visiting Artist Fund.
+Renowned artist Carrie Mae Weems will give the annual Nadine Carter Russell Chair public lecture in art, also supported by the Reilly Visiting Artist Fund.

 Weems has investigated family relationships, cultural identity, sexism, class, political systems, and the consequences of power.
 Determined as ever to enter the picture—both literally and metaphorically—Weems has sustained an on-going dialogue within contemporary discourse for over thirty years.
 During this time, Weems has developed a complex body of art employing photographs, text, fabric, audio, digital images, installation, and video.